tolis-e/mobile-web-applications-arquillian-ios-test/README.md

 By default the arq-jboss-managed (managed container) profile is active.
 An Arquillian maanged container is a container whose lifecycle is managed by Arquillian.
 In order to use the remote container profile, activate the corresponding profile in the [POM](https://github.com/tolis-e/mobile-web-applications-arquillian-ios-test/blob/master/pom.xml) file and set the default="true" flag on the jboss-remote configuration in the [Arquillian XML](https://github.com/tolis-e/mobile-web-applications-arquillian-ios-test/blob/master/src/test/resources/arquillian.xml) file.
 Set the flag to false for the jboss-managed configuration as well.

-The configuration regarding the iOS emulator resides inside the [POM](https://github.com/tolis-e/mobile-web-applications-arquillian-ios-test/blob/master/pom.xml) and the system properties are propagated to the [Arquillian XML](https://github.com/tolis-e/mobile-web-applications-arquillian-ios-test/blob/master/src/test/resources/arquillian.xml).
+The configuration regarding the iOS simulator resides inside the [POM](https://github.com/tolis-e/mobile-web-applications-arquillian-ios-test/blob/master/pom.xml) and the system properties are propagated to the [Arquillian XML](https://github.com/tolis-e/mobile-web-applications-arquillian-ios-test/blob/master/src/test/resources/arquillian.xml).

 	<!-- Value should be iphone or ipad -->
     <property>